maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 mmm tasty

 It's mostly the stuff I'm interested in right now.
-- Development of any kind;
+- Development of any kind.
-- Japanese since I'm learning Japanese, haven't been putting nearly enough attention to it so this place might help;
+- Japanese since I'm learning Japanese.
-- Games and Stuffs - all the hours I spent in Stardew Valley, or Hades, or Minecraft, or- yes a lot of stuff + anime or something;
+- Games and Stuffs - all the hours I spent in Stardew Valley, or Hades, or Minecraft, or- yes a lot of stuff + anime or something.
-- My projects, the list of which is ever-growing;
+- My projects, the list of which is ever-growing.
 - Plus some stuff that didn't fit into any category like [crickets](/articles/miscellaneous/crickets).

 At the time of publication tho.
 This list will probably grow, it's not the full extent of my OCD's.